specs-feup/fortran-transpiler/README.md

 ## Previous Work

-This compiler will be heavily inspired on Clava, a C/C++ source-to-source compiler that is also based on the LARA framework.
+This compiler will be heavily inspired by Clava, a C/C++ source-to-source compiler that is also based on the LARA framework.

 Clava already supports the following transformations: